-EL students who reach a level of proficiency which allows them to fully access the curriculum of St. Cloud Math and Science Academy District will be exited from the EL program.
+ML students who reach a level of proficiency which allows them to fully access the curriculum of St. Cloud Math and Science Academy District will exit from the ML program.
 The following data is considered when determining exiting a student:

-• Achieving an overall language proficiency score of 4.5 on the ACCESS with at least 3 domains above 3.5. (reading, writing, listening, speaking)
+• Achieving an overall language proficiency score of 4.5 on the ACCESS with at least 3 domains (reading, writing, listening, and/or speaking) above 3.5.

+MARSS Reclassification

-MARSS Reclassification: Students exited from the EL program at the end of a school year will not be assigned a start date for services in MARSS at the beginning of the following year.
+Students exited from the ML program at the end of a school year will not be assigned a start date for services in MARSS at the beginning of the following year.
 The LEP identifier remains Y for YES during the school year in which the student is reclassified.
 Enter an N for NO indicating reclassification based on developmentally appropriate measures for the student the following school year, when the student is no longer classified as LEP.